 Talent begins rinsing chips.

-To perform covalent attachment of PNiPAM polymer, prepare 3 milliliters of polymer solution in ethanol, at a concentration of 1.25 milligrams per milliliter [1].
-Add the solution and the AFM cantilever chips to a Petri dish, and incubate the chips at room temperature for 3 hours [2].
+To perform covalent attachment of PNiPAM, prepare 3 milliliters of polymer solution in ethanol, at a concentration of 1.25 milligrams per milliliter [1].
+Add the solution and the chips to a Petri dish, and incubate the chips at room temperature for 3 hours [2].

 Talent prepares solution.